wtsi-hgi/bdist/README.md

 ## Logging

-While jobs are running, their working directory will contain the output of each individual process' output in `~/.bdist/work/JOB_NAME`.
-Once the entire job array has finished, a clean up job will concatenate the logs into `~/.bdist/logs/JOB_NAME.log`.
+While jobs are running, their working directory will contain the output of each individual process, amongst other things, in `~/.bdist/work/JOB_NAME`.
+Once the entire job array has finished, a clean up job will concatenate the logs into `~/.bdist/logs/JOB_NAME.log` and remove the working directory.

 ## Example